 2. Stay flexible: Tight muscles can create a variety of problems.
 Did you know they can contribute to vocal fatigue?
 When one muscle gets tight or injured, the muscles around it have to compensate.
 This can lead to a domino effect of tight muscles in your body.
 Your neck and shoulders are prone to tightness and can lead to further tightening of muscles within the larynx.
 Try doing shoulder and head rolls along with your morning voice warm up.
 Yoga is also a great way to keep the whole body flexible!

 3. Nutrition: This is one of the most important things to work on when it comes to your overall health, as well as voice.
 A healthy gut will support a healthy voice.
 If your gut is not healthy, it can lead to acid reflux which will wreak havoc on your food pipe and vocal cords if not controlled.
 If you find your voice gets hoarse often, acid reflux could be playing a role.
 At least 40% of people with reflux do not experience heartburn, so this can be going on for a while undetected until more serious symptoms arise.
 Avoid processed foods (typically bought in a box or a bag) and refined carbohydrates (white bread, cakes, cookies).
 If you are experiencing increased mucus, or a phlegmy voice, try avoiding or cutting back on dairy and sugar while boosting up your water intake.
+For a more comprehensive look at diets that support an anti-reflux environment, we recommend the following books:

 4. Hydration: Water thins your mucus and lubricates your vocal cords; much like oil lubricates a car engine.
 Thick mucus can increase friction when your vocal cords come together and have damaging effects.
 Drink up to 8-10 glasses (64 ounces or more) of pure water every day (no added sugar).
+Avoid adding lemon as the acidic properties are not beneficial to the tissues surrounding your voice.
+Instead, add watermelon and/or cucumbers.
+Watermelon has high levels of lycopene which is a powerful antioxidant and cucumber has anti-inflammatory benefits.
+Combined this helps to keep surrounding tissues healthy.

 5. Avoid throat clearing: Frequent throat clearing is very damaging to the vocal cords.
 It’s like slamming a door shut over and over until the hinges come loose and the frame gets all scratched up.
 Frequent throat clearing is often seen with people that have allergies, reflux or other sinus conditions.
 And a fun fact, reflux can actually create sinus conditions!
 When you lay down to sleep each night, that reflux can travel all the way up to the nose and sinus linings resulting in a hoarse and even phlegmy voice when you wake up.
 Try replacing your throat clearing habit with either a sip of water or silently clearing your throat without allowing your vocal cords to touch.